-Support contractors through any proposed national changes to the contractual framework, along with support to deliver current and future locally commissioned services.
-To ensure that contractors are well informed about the NHS and Social Care priorities, commissioning, and opportunities locally.
+Support contractors through any changes to the contractual framework, along with support to deliver current and future locally commissioned services.
+To ensure that contractors are well informed about the NHS and Social Care priorities, commissioning, and local opportunities.

 Develop

 Help to facilitate the right environment for the commissioning of local community pharmacy services, to meet the needs of commissioners and local populations.
 Key priorities should meet the needs of patients, citizens, and our commissioners, focused around: